Back

 I’m always thinking about how I can help my country.
 I would like to help make the dairy industry in Mexico more sustainable by looking at sustainability from the farm management level to help farmers get the most from what they are producing.
 I would also love to someday create an organization that collaborates with experts in the field, looking at sustainability from crops to milk.

-What is your capstone project focused on?
+What was your capstone project focused on?

 What has been the most memorable or impactful part of being in the Animal Science MPS program?

-Every lecture is memorable, with each providing me with valuable insights for my career.
+Every lecture was memorable, with each providing me with valuable insights for my career.
 The professors are highly qualified, and all the courses integrate and build on each other.
 Because of the structure of my program, I had flexibility to take a course from applied economics and management (AEM) about Food Policy for Developing Countries with professor Dr. Prabhu Pingali.
 I still remember the first lectures about the Green Revolution, a movement focused on improving genetics to increase crop yields and production, that I was not familiarized with and that interestingly enough, started with research in Mexico.

 Daniella Garcia-Loos Almeida ’25 is a student writer for the Cornell CALS Department of Animal Science.